lasantosr/intelli-shell/README.md

   But these two commands will suggest different volumes:
   - `docker run --volume {{image-1-volumes}} image-1`
   - `docker run --volume {{image-2-volumes}} -p {{image-2-ports}} image-2`

+- Include hashtags on descriptions like `#cool` and use them while searching

 ## Wishlist